andrewdpham3/BplusTree/readme.txt

 Andrew Pham anp6338@g.harvard.edu

 Instructions:
-1. Generate a workload file
-   -Navigate into /workload-gen
-   -"make"
-   -Generate a workload ex "./generator --puts 100000 --gets 1000  > workload.txt"
-2. Run the workload
-   -"make"
-   -"./main -f workload-gen/workload.txt"
-   -"make clean"
+1. "make"
+2. "./main -1" (replace 1 with the number of the test number you want to run) -"./main -f workload.txt" (replace workload.txt with location of custom workload)
-3. Tests
+3. "make clean"
-   -TODO

  Form:
 - This program is an implementation of a B+ Tree.